History of Afghanistan: Nezak Huns

-Middle Ages (565–1504 CE)
+Middle Ages (c.
+565–1504 CE)

-From the Middle Ages to around 1750 the eastern part of Afghanistan was recognized as being a part of India while its western parts were included in Khorasan.
-Two of the four main capitals of Khorasan (Balkh and Herat) are now located in Afghanistan.
-The countries of Kandahar, Ghazni and Kabul formed the frontier region between Khorasan and the Indus.
+From the Middle Ages to around 1750 the eastern regions of Afghanistan such as Kabulistan and Zabulistan (now Kabul, Kandahar and Ghazni) were recognized as being part of Indian subcontinent (Al-Hind).
+Its western parts were included in the regions called Khorasan, Tokharistan and Sistan.
+Two of the four main capitals of Khorasan (i.e. Balkh and Herat) are now located in Afghanistan.
+The countries of Kabul, Kandahar and Ghazni formed the frontier region between Khorasan and the Indus.
 This land, inhabited by the Afghan tribes (i.e. ancestors of Pashtuns), was called Afghanistan, which loosely covered a wide area between the Hindu Kush and the Indus River, principally around the Sulaiman Mountains.
-The earliest record of the name "Afghan" ("Abgân") being mentioned is by Shapur I of the Sassanid Empire during the 3rd century CE which is later recorded in the form of "Avagānā" by the Vedic astronomer Varāha Mihira in his 6th century CE Brihat-samhita.
+The earliest record of the name "Afghan" (as "Abgân") being mentioned is by Shapur I of the Sasanian Empire during the 3rd century CE which is later recorded in the form of "Avagānā" by the Vedic astronomer Varāhamihira in his 6th century CE Brihat-samhita.
 It was used to refer to a common legendary ancestor known as "Afghana", grandson of King Saul of Israel.
-Hiven Tsiang, a Chinese pilgrim, visiting the Afghanistan area several times between 630 and 644 CE also speaks about them.
+Xuanzang, the Chinese pilgrim who visited the Afghanistan area several times between 630 and 644 CE also speaks about them.
 Ancestors of many of today's Turkic-speaking Afghans settled in the Hindu Kush area and began to assimilate much of the culture and language of the Pashtun tribes already present there.
 Among these were the Khalaj people which are known today as Ghilzai.